learnk8s/learnk8s.io/_blog/kubernetes-chaos-engineering-netsplit/index.md

 ## It's time to break things

 Back to the original question.
 What if you drop the iptables rules?
 Will the cluster still work?
-What about the pods?
+Do the pods still serve traffic?

 Let's go ahead and do that.

 In a separate shell, you should set up `curl` to query the application every second and monitor for dropped requests:

 ```
-$ while sleep 1; do date +%s; curl -sS http://k8s-hello-world.manabusakai.com/ | grep ^Hello; done
+$ while sleep 1; do date +%s; curl -sS http://<your cluster>/ | grep ^Hello; done
 ```

 Log into one of the node servers and delete the iptables rules with `iptables -F`.